New College will once again offer a summer opportunity to study coral reefs in Honduras.

 Summer courses can be taken for graded credit or for audit.
 If you are from another college, please remember to secure approval from your home institution for any course you seek to apply toward your degree requirements.

-In addition, all participants must show proof of insurance with coverage for a minimum of 100,000, including a minimum of $25,000 for medical evaluation, $25,000 for repatriation, and $5,000 for mental health services.
+In addition to the course registration described above, all program participants need to complete and submit some additional forms and documents, and must show proof of insurance with coverage for a minimum of 100,000, including a minimum of $25,000 for medical evaluation, $25,000 for repatriation, and $2,500 for mental health services.